 sql_slave_skip_counter is not

-supported when using GTIDs.
-If you need to skip transactions,
+available when using GTID-based replication.
+If you need to skip

 The IGNORE_SERVER_IDS option of the

 MASTER TO statement is deprecated when using GTIDs,

 because transactions that have already been applied are

 automatically ignored.
 Before starting GTID-based replication,

 check for and clear all ignored server ID lists that have

 previously been set on the servers involved.
 The